 - Track the nano-influencer’s impact on your marketing efforts.
 Monitor your KPIs (key performance indicators) depending on your product and calls-to-action.
 These metrics could include the number of purchases, sign-ups, traffic, or downloads.

-Consumers today buy products based on suggestions from people they trust and respect.
-Having the right influencer promote your brand can help you effectively market your products.
+Consumers today buy products based on suggestions from real people they trust and respect.
+Having the right influencer, be it a micro-influencer, nano-influencer, or macro-influencer to promote your brand can help you effectively market your products.

 Nano-influencers are social media users with strong connections with their audiences.
 They have a great impact since they have genuine interactions with their followers.